AudacySpace/quindar-ux/README.md

 Example(using git-flow)

-1. Create a new feature branch
+1. Initiate git flow

         cd ~/repositories/quindar-ux
+        git flow init

+2. Create a new feature branch

         git flow feature start 2964_Developer_Environment

+3. Publish the branch to the remote repo

+        git flow feature publish 2964_Developer_Environment

-2. Make changes in your favorite editor.
+4. Make changes in your favorite editor.
-3. To test the code, use shared volumes(docker) to point the local code to the code in the container.

-        cd ~/repositories/quindar-ux
-        docker run -d -t --name qux --cap-add SYS_PTRACE -v /proc:/host/proc:ro -v /sys:/host/sys:ro -v $(pwd):/node/ -p 80:80 -p 443:443 quindar-qux
+5. Test the code as changes would be reflected in the browser.

-4. Commit code in the feature branch and push it to the remote repo.
+6. Commit code in the feature branch and push it to the remote repo.

+        git add <filename>
+        git commit -m "<commit message>"
+        git push origin feature/2964_Developer_Environment

-5. Peer Review
+7. Peer Review
-6. Merge the code to develop branch and switch to develop branch.
+8. Merge the code to develop branch and switch to develop branch.

         git flow feature finish 2964_Developer_Environment